-The OVATION 224 is an electronic device used for environmental control in livestock buildings.
+The OVATION 22 is an electronic device used for environmental control in livestock buildings.
 It allows the user to maintain a specified target temperature by controlling the operation of ventilation and heating equipment.
-Two stages of variable speed fans, two stages of constant speed fans, as well as curtains, foggers and heaters can be connected to the controller.
+Two stages of variable speed fans can be connected to the controller, as well as two stages of either constant-speed fans or heating units.
+In addition, one of the constant-speed fan stages can be configured as a mist cooling stage.

-The main features of the OVATION 224 are as follows:
+The main features of the OVATION 22 are as follows: